Chelsea held 1-1 by Everton, drops more points in title race - WHIZ News

 Chelsea was without strikers Romelu Lukaku and Timo Werner and winger Callum Hudson-Odoi after they tested positive for COVID-19.
 Kai Havertz, who might have filled in as a striker, was also missing after complaining of feeling unwell.

+Asked if Chelsea had wanted the game postponed due to the COVID-19 cases, Tuchel said: “No, we did not discuss one second about it.

+“I don’t even know the rules and am not interested in knowing them, I just prepare my team.
+We knew at 12 o’clock who was ready to play and who was out.
+And the focus is always for the guys who play.”

-Everton was worse off in terms of absentees, with Richarlison, Andros Townsend and Seamus Coleman joining an already-long injury list this week.
+Everton was worse off in terms of absentees, with Richarlison, Andros Townsend and Seamus Coleman this week joining an already-long injury and illness list of 12 players.
 Rafa Benitez, a former interim manager at Chelsea, was forced to play youngsters Branthwaite, Anthony Gordon and Ellis Simms, who made his first-team debut up front.

+Asked if this was his most important result so far at Everton, Benitez said: “You can say that, because we have so many issues, with injuries, with illness.

+“The way the team played, reacted when we conceded, showed character.
+It’s a great point, not just the point but the way we claimed it.
+Everyone realized how important and how difficult it was afterwards.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports